 - (4) Objections regarding jurisdictional and evidentiary issues, including, but not limited to, the timeliness of an appeal or the standing of a party, may be made to the board.
-The board chair shall rule on any objections, and the chair's ruling may be appealed to the full board. - (4+)(5) In the case of applications for a dimensional variance, the applicant shall bear the burden of presenting evidence sufficient to establish conclusively that the requested variance will comply with each of the determinations required in subsection 4.12.2."
+The board chair shall rule on any objections, and the chair's ruling may be appealed to the full board. - (4)(5) In the case of applications for a dimensional variance, the applicant shall bear the burden of presenting evidence sufficient to establish conclusively that the requested variance will comply with each of the determinations required in subsection 4.12.2."

-Section 92 - Article 4 - Procedures.
-Section 4.12.1 (c) (1) is hereby amended to read as follows:
+Section 85 - Article 4 - Procedures.
+Section 4.12. - Variances and appeals.
+Section 4.12.1 Procedures for Appeals and Variances, subsection (c) Action on the application (1) is hereby amended to read as follows:

-"After completion of the public evidentiary hearing, the board of adjustment shall take action on the application."
+"(1) After completion of the public evidentiary hearing, the board of adjustment shall take action on the application."

-Section 93 - Article 4 - Procedures.
-Section 4.12.2 (a) (2) is hereby amended to read as follows:
+Section 86 - Article 4 - Procedures.
+Section 4.12. - Variances and appeals.
+Section 4.12.2 Variances, subsection (a) (2) is hereby amended to read as follows:

-"The hardship results from conditions that are peculiar to the property, such as location, size, or topography.
+"(2) The hardship results from conditions that are peculiar to the property, such as location, size, or topography.
 Hardships resulting from personal circumstances, as well as hardships resulting from conditions that are common to the neighborhood or the general public, may not be the basis for granting a variance.
 A variance may be granted when necessary and appropriate to make a reasonable accommodation under the Federal Fair Housing Act for a person with a disability."

-Section 94 - Article 4 - Procedures.
+Section 87 - Article 4 - Procedures.
+Section 4.12. - Variances and appeals.
 Section 4.12.3 Variances within the Airport Hazard District is hereby amended to read as follows: